NeoGeographyToolkit/StereoPipeline/docs/experimental.rst

 with the ``parallel_stereo`` option ``--casp-go-param-file``.

-Only the parameters relevant for Gotcha disparity refinement are read from this file, as we did not implement the krigging algorithm, and the ``image_align`` tool we added has its own interface.
+Only the parameters relevant for Gotcha disparity refinement are read from this file, as we did not implement the kriging algorithm, and the ``image_align`` tool we added has its own interface.

 Here are two sets of values for these parameters, optimized for CTX and